djlord-it/easy-cron/README.md

 5. A per-URL **Circuit Breaker** skips dispatch to endpoints with repeated failures, re-probing after a cooldown
 6. The optional **Reconciler** recovers executions that were lost (crash, buffer full)

+> **DB Dispatch Mode:** Set `DISPATCH_MODE=db` to have workers poll Postgres directly via `SELECT ...
+FOR UPDATE SKIP LOCKED` instead of using the in-memory Event Bus.
+This eliminates the channel as a single point of failure and supports multiple worker goroutines (`DISPATCHER_WORKERS`).

 ## Quick Start

 ### Option 1: Docker Compose (recommended)